forfudan/MojoMiji/src/miji/basic/variables.md

     ^
 ```

-:::info variable shadowing
+::::::info Variable shadowing

 Though not possible in Mojo, redefining a variable with the same name (even with a different type) is allowed in some other languages.
-This is called **variable shadowing**.
+This is called **variable shadowing** (or "redefinition").
 For example, in Rust and Python, the following code is legal:

+::: code-group

 ```rust
 fn main() {